567-labs/fastllm/docs/embedding.md

 ### Text Embedding Inference

-For our embed our function, we'll be using the Hugging Face [Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) package.
+For our embedding function, we'll be using the Hugging Face [Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) package.
 We'll walk through how to leverage caching of model weights by defining a custom modal image, manage container state through a Modal `cls` object methods and lastly, how to leverage this new container in our other functions.

 #### Parameters